kbalog/uis-dat310-spring2017/assignments/README.md

 When there are two options for an assignment (A and B), you can decide to do either of them or both.

+All questions related to assignments should be sent to dat310help@googlegroups.com.

 ## Requirements

+  - You need to register at the [online course admin site](http://bit.ly/uis-dat310) by 16/01 16:00
   - 10 assignments in total
   - Each assignment is worth different amount of points
   - Binary assessments: approved (godkjent) or not approved (ikke godjkent)